wundergraph/wundergraph/docs-website/src/pages/docs/wundergraph-config-ts-reference/schema-extension-configuration.md

 `fieldName` is the exact, case-sensitive name of the field whose type should be replaced.

 `responseTypeReplacement` is the exact, case-sensitive name of the type that should be used as the response or input.
-This type must be defined in `schemExtension` and declared in `customJSONscalars`.
+This type must be defined in `schemExtension`.

 ### An important note on interfaces